Scheduler internals in Go ↔ Java: how your code is actually executed

 // thread can be interrupted by the OS scheduler

 Async preemption makes Go safer.
-Without it, one could "get stuck" in an infinite loop.
+Without it, you could "hang" in an infinite loop.
 Under the hood, it's signals and safe points.

 Important for fairness.
 Plus — stability.
-Minus — a small overhead.
+Minus — slight overhead.

 Goroutine blocking on IO

-Goroutine blocking on IO - blocking on input-output ⏳🌐, goroutine is waiting for data from the network or disk
+Goroutine blocking on IO - hanging on input-output ⏳🌐, the goroutine is waiting for data from the network or disk

-In Go, goroutines are lightweight threads managed by the runtime rather than the operating system.
+In Go, goroutines are lightweight threads managed by the runtime, not the operating system.
 When a goroutine performs a blocking IO operation (for example, reading from a socket), it does NOT block the OS-thread (unlike the classical Java model).
 Instead, the Go runtime "parks" the goroutine, saves its state, and frees the thread to execute other goroutines.

-Under the hood, the following happens: when an IO operation is attempted, Go uses non-blocking system calls.
-If the data is not ready, the goroutine is registered in the netpoller and put into a waiting state.
+Under the hood, the following happens: when trying to perform an IO operation, Go uses non-blocking system calls.
+If the data is not ready, the goroutine is registered in the netpoller and put in a waiting state.
 The OS-thread (M) is freed and can execute other goroutines (G).
 When the data is ready, the netpoller notifies the scheduler, and the goroutine returns to the execution queue.

 In Java, the classical model (before Loom) consists of blocking threads: if a thread does socket.read(), it blocks the OS-thread.
-This is expensive, as a thread is a heavy structure.
+This is expensive because a thread is a heavy structure.
 Therefore, NIO (Selector), CompletableFuture, or reactive frameworks are used.

 Code example (Go)